Italy blocks export of Covid-19 vaccine doses to Australia, using EU powers for the first time

 Rome (CNN)Italy invoked European Union powers to block the export of 250,000 Covid-19 vaccine doses to Australia on Thursday, in a dramatic escalation of a dispute between the EU and drug giant AstraZeneca.

 Italian Prime Minister Mario Draghi's spokesperson Paola Ansuini confirmed the move to CNN, adding that Italy and the European Commission had agreed on the action.
+This is the first time that such EU measures have been used.

 The story was first reported by the Financial Times.

-Italy's move marks the first time the EU measures, which were introduced in January, have been used.

-In late January the EU engaged in a public and acrimonious fight with AstraZeneca over vaccine delays, after the company advised the bloc that it would deliver tens of millions fewer doses than agreed by the end of March.
+In late January, a public and acrimonious fight erupted between the EU and AstraZeneca over vaccine delays, after the company advised the bloc that it would deliver tens of millions fewer doses than agreed by the end of March.

-Following the spat the European Commission adopted new measures which gave countries the power to restrict the exporting of Covid-19 vaccines outside the bloc in some situations.

-The EU has said the new mechanism will not affect humanitarian aid or COVAX, the global initiative aiming to distribute some 2 billion vaccines to poorer countries.
+The European Commission later adopted new measures giving member states the power to restrict the export of Covid-19 vaccines outside the bloc, in certain situations.
+The mechanism is not supposed to affect humanitarian aid or COVAX, the global initiative aiming to distribute some 2 billion vaccines to poorer countries.

-The trade bloc's vaccine rollout has since continued to falter.
-Only 5.5% of the 27-nation bloc's population of 447 million has received a first vaccine dose, according to data from the World Health Organization (WHO).
+The 27-nation bloc's vaccine rollout has continued to falter, pushing some increasingly frustrated member states to turn to outisde nations for assistance.
+Only 5.5% of the EU population of 447 million has received a first vaccine dose, according to data from the World Health Organization (WHO).

-Some increasingly frustrated member states have turned to nations outside the trade bloc for assistance.
+On Thursday, Italy's Foreign Ministry explained its decision to block AstraZeneca from exporting its vaccine, citing the company's delays in supplying its vaccine to Italy and the European Union, and noting that Australia is not considered a "vulnerable" nation by the EU.

+According to the ministry statement, Italy has previously authorized the company's export of "modest quantities of samples intended for scientific research activities," but flagged the shipment in question because it involved 250,700 doses.

 The European Commission "did not oppose" Italy's decision to impose an export ban on vaccines for Australia, an EU official told CNN Thursday.